 Mindfulness Resources for Kids

-I’m well aware that mindfulness is a buzzword and I’m generally not a fan of such things.
-However, my dad (AKA Geoff Dean) has been espousing the virtues of being mindful and training your brain for as long as I can remember.
+Mindfulness is a buzzword and I’m generally not a fan of such things, however, my dad (AKA Geoff Dean) has been espousing the virtues of being mindful and training your brain for as long as I can remember.
 While I’ve never successfully calmed because #WIRED, he’s helped me endlessly with my insomnia and he helped Dan to deal with his chronic pain for many, many years.

 So forget the buzzword and go with the ideas which underpin mindfulness, in dad’s words;